ironbar/luxai/reports/05_Solution_Summary.md

 because it had to learn better representations of the data.
 One funny thing of this approach is that the model can imitate the different agents on prediction also.

+This approach worked because Toad Brigade agents were much better than the other teams.
+At the time of closing the submission period there is a difference of ~300 points in leaderboard between my agents and Toad Brigade's agents, it may go down because my best agents did not have time to converge but the difference is big.
+So the lesson learned is that using imitation learning can provide a very strong agent, but 300 matches are not enough to get a good copy of the agent.

 ## Training data

 All matches from agents with a leaderboard score higher than 1700 on 01/12/2021 were used for training.
 That comprises a total of 82 different agents and close to 16k matches.